-The goal of the following work is the environmental impact evaluation of the stateof-the-art related to the packaging solutions selected to be substituted within the R3PACK project.
-The methodology followed is the Life Cycle Assessment (LCA) carried out through SimaPro software and following the PEF method with some adaptations (declared in the report).
-This report will analyse ten primary packaging belonging to nine different food categories defined in the R3PACK project.
+The goal of the following work is the environmental impact evaluation of the state-of-the-art related to the packaging solutions selected for the reuse within the R3PACK project.
+The methodology followed is the Life Cycle Assesement (LCA) carried out through SimaPro software and following the PEF method with some adaptations (declared in the report).
+This report will analyse twelve primary packaging belonging to nine different food categories defined in the R3PACK project.
 The functional unit is "one unit of food packaging of a determined capacity able to contain, preserve, protect the food inside and inform about it, guaranteeing proper food safety and shelf life".
 The main limitations and assumptions are due to the lack of primary data, replaced by proxy datasets.
-Since this report aims to show the main impact assessment results, these are limited to highlighting the most relevant life cycle stages, processes and impact categories.
-This state-of-the-art analysis will be necessary to set the baseline for comparisons with the newly developed cellulosebased packaging in D 6.3 Part.
-A (M36).
+Since this report aims to show the main impact assessment results, these are limited to highlighting the most relevant life cycle stages, processes, and impact categories.
+This state-of-the-art analysis will be necessary to set the baseline for comparisons with the newly developed reuse loops in D 6.3 - Part B.